 In subjects without diabetes, blood glucose levels typically peak approximately 1 hour after the start of a meal and return to preprandial levels within 2 to 3 hours; 2-hour postprandial blood glucose levels rarely exceed 140 mg/dL.

 Therefore, the consensus panel recommends a treatment-targeted 2-hour postprandial blood glucose level of 140 mg/dL to facilitate tighter control of glycemia without increasing the risk of hypoglycemia.

-Unfortunately, this document has been deleted, and though current AACE guidelines continue to cite the same post-meal blood sugar target, the explanation for the target is no longer available and in their practice recommendations the AACE's emphasis has shifted to managing blood sugar using only the cheaper A1c test.
+Unfortunately, though current AACE guidelines continue to cite the same post-meal blood sugar target, the explanation for the target is no longer available and in their most recent practice recommendations the AACE's emphasis has shifted to managing blood sugar using only the cheaper A1c test.

 The current AACE blood sugar targets can be found on page 3 of their current position statement which you can read at: AACE "American College of Endocrinology Consensus Statement on Guidelines for Glycemic Control"

 In 2007, The International Diabetes Federation Has Also Adopted the 140 mg/dl (7.8 mmol/L) Post Meal Blood Sugar TargetThe International Diabetes Federation (IDF) recommends tighter control of blood glucose levels after meals in people with diabetes.